 - You now have a Neteller balance that can be used to pay for goods and services online – including betting, assuming the site in question accepts Neteller payments

 It is that simple!
 Once you sign-up for an account, you can then choose this particular deposit method on any online site that welcomes this payment method – including those that specialise in betting.
 Ts and Cs apply to using Neteller though, so give those a read before you start betting or spending.

 Benefits of Neteller for Sportsbooks

 - Fast Deposit – Thanks to instant money transfers and the ease of use on betting sites, you can instantly make a deposit using Neteller.
-This makes cuts down on admin for a bookie, and ensures you can swiftly act on a last-minute tip with having wait 24 hours and jump through hoops
+This makes cuts down on admin for a bookie and ensures you can swiftly act on a last-minute tip without having to wait 24 hours and jump through hoops

 - Availability – As you’ll see from our list at the top of the page, most of the major betting sites are happy to accept Neteller as a payment method.
 Ts and Cs apply, but that’s par for the course.